sarmesh17/ProjectSathi/README.md

 **TITLE AND DESCRIPTION**

              Project Sathi is a social media like platform designed to connect tech students with industry experts.The purpose of the app is to provide a space where students can receive guidance,mentorship, and support for their coding and project related challanges.
+Tech students often face difficulties in finding reliable guidance and membership, which can hinder their learning and project development.
+Project Sathi addresses this problem by connecting students with experienced IT Ptofessionals who can provbide the necessary support and advice.
+This platform includes features like direct messaging and discussion forums.

 **TABLE OF CONTENT**